 From 2001 through 2005, Lavine studied on scholarship at The School of American Ballet (SAB) and San Francisco Ballet Summer Intensive programs.
 From 2005-07, she studied full time at SAB under an honorary merit scholarship.
 In 2007, Lavine performed the lead role for New York City Ballet's Winter Gala, in an SAB student performance of Romeo and Juliet at Lincoln Center.
 Lavine joined ABT's Studio Company in 2008.
 She joined American Ballet Theatre as an apprentice in February 2010 and the corps de ballet in August.

-Her repertory includes the Nanny and the Sugar Plum Fairy in Alexei Ratmansky's The Nutcracker and Cinderella in The Sleeping Beauty, as well as roles in all of the Company's full-length ballets.
+Her repertory includes the Nanny and the Sugar Plum Fairy in Alexei Ratmansky's The Nutcracker, the Fairy Fleur de farine (Wheatflower), Cinderella in The Sleeping Beauty, the Spanish Dance in Swan Lake and a role in AfterEffect, as well as roles in all of the Company's full-length ballets.

 Ms. Lavine’s performances with American Ballet Theatre are sponsored by Art of Technique.